Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Preliminaries

-is valid for any vector $\x \in \R^{2m}$.
-This implies the following: if $\x$ is an eigenvector of $\B$ with a real eigenvalue $\mu$, then $\breve \x$ is an eigenvector of $\B^*$ with the same eigenvalue.
+This implies the following: if $\x$ is a right eigenvector of $\B$ with a real eigenvalue $\mu$, then $\breve \x$ is a right eigenvector of $\B^*$ with the same eigenvalue.
 Consequently, if $\x$ is a right eigenvector of $\B$, then $\breve \x$ is a left eigenvector of it (and vice versa), with the same real eigenvalue.
-This usually does not hold for the right and left eigenvectors of $\K$.